 <USERNAME>.github.io repository) is automatically re-built.
 Check out the Hugo discussion forum for inspiration!

 If you prefer easy automated deployments whenever you make a change to your site, we recommend deploying with Netlify (see above) rather than Github Pages.

 By uploading the contents of your

-Amazon S3, your site can be served with dynamic scaling to almost unlimited traffic.
+public folder to Amazon S3, your site can be served with dynamic scaling to almost unlimited traffic.
 This approach has the benefit of being one of the cheapest and most reliable hosting options available as you only pay for what you use.

 Web host via FTP

 Use an FTP client to upload the contents of your

 public folder to a web host.
 This may be especially convenient for academic students and staff who are provided with university web space.